 Over the past two years we have started to keep ducks on the homestead.
 We had always been chicken people—they’re a little more mainstream, but my husband wanted to try something new.
 While we still have chickens, ducks have become a valuable part of our farm.
-Here are ten reasons, as told by my husband, that we’ll be keeping the ducks around.
+Here are ten reasons, as told by my husband, that we’ll keep ducks around.

 10 Reasons to Keep Ducks on the Homestead

 Ducks have an insatiable appetite for bugs and grubs making them a great organic choice for pest control in the garden.
 They nose their bills through the top inch of soil (if it is loose enough) in hopes of finding anything that moves.
 Many people attest to the use of poultry to reduce tick population around a property.
 Unlike chickens, ducks do not scratch the ground and so will not scar a lawn.
 Using a temporary electric fence (affiliate link), or a “chicken tractor” makes managing ducks in a desired area very easy.
 We have both, but have recently become big fans of the electric fence method due to convenience of use and the wider area that it offers.